 A lesson where 8th-grade students use circle and square area formulas to calculate geometric probabilities, culminating in a creative dartboard design challenge.

-A lesson focused on applying the Pythagorean Theorem to find missing side lengths of right triangles, with a specific emphasis on expressing final answers as simplified radicals rather than decimals.
+A focused practice session on applying the Pythagorean Theorem to find missing side lengths in right triangles, including both hypotenuse and leg calculations.